ohscar/rmalloc/doc/paper/jeff.rst

 header->memory against the block, we know it's a valid free memory block.
 The next field points to the next block in the same size range (explained next).

-There are *log2(heap_size)* (rounded up) slots.
-Freeing a block of size 472 bytes means placing it at the start of the linked list at index 9 and hanging the previous list off the new block's next pointer, i.e. a stack.

-It's rebuilt at compact time.
+There are :math:`log_2(heap_size)` (rounded up) slots.
+Freeing a block of size 472 bytes means placing it at the start of the linked list at index 9 and hanging the previous list off the new block's next pointer, i.e. a stack, and is rebuilt at compact time.
+Adding a free block takes constant time.

 rmmalloc
 ~~~~~~~~~